NeaByteLab/TypeScript-Starter/README.md

 - Template literals over concatenation
 - Object destructuring where applicable
 - No inline comments
+- No duplicate code
+- Prefer immediate returns

 **Quality:**
 - Cognitive complexity ≤ 15
-- No duplicate code
+- No duplicate strings
+- No identical functions
-- No redundant logic
+- No redundant boolean expressions
-- Prefer immediate returns
+- No one-iteration loops
+- No unused variables
+- No unreachable code

 ### **🎯 Why These Strict Rules?**